Translated by Masahisa Matsunuma

 The Japan Rail Pass normally must be purchased in advance and outside of Japan at registered travel agencies.

 However, the Japan Rail Pass can be bought in Japan until March 31, 2020 at selected locations.
 This includes Narita Airport's terminal 1, 2, and 3 stations, JR Tokyo, Shinjuku, and Osaka stations.
 View the official website for a complete list of locations selling the pass in Japan.
-Buying the Japan Rail Pass in Japan is slightly more expensive than purchasing it abroad (for example, 33,000 yen for normal 7-day pass).
+Buying the Japan Rail Pass in Japan is slightly more expensive than purchasing it abroad (for example, 33,000 yen for a normal 7-day pass).
 See the official page for prices.

 How to Get the Japan Rail Pass from Abroad